- Take Action

 Published on July 26, 2010 - Fact Sheets: Formal recognition of the human right to water by the United Nations is a vital first step to ensure that all people have access to this most basic human need.
 Yet the United States government has historically opposed this movement.
 It is time for the administration of Barack Obama to take a stand for human rights and throw its support behind a U.N. resolution that codifies the human right to water.

 Published on June 16, 2010 - Fact Sheets: The open water aquaculture and salmon industries tout fish farms as an opportunity to create jobs.
 Given current economic struggles worldwide, any potential for a new industry to increase job opportunities is hard to dismiss.
 Viable, gainful employment is badly needed.
-So we decided to investigate these claims.
-Unfortunately, we found that the jobs created by fish farms are unstable, in some cases undesirable, and are very few in number related to the number of fish produced.
-In fact, the trend in the industry has been to cut jobs to increase “efficiency” (meaning profit), and to abandon communities if better sites arise elsewhere.
-Moreover, due to pollution, escapes of farmed fish, and other problems that negatively impact wildlife or aesthetic values of the area, open water fish farms can threaten previously existing jobs in tourism, recreational fishing and commercial fishing.
-Open water finfish farming (including salmon farming) is a failed promise that offers nothing more than some short-term advantages to the local economy at the cost of long-term environmental, social and economic damage.
+Unfortunately, Food & Water Watch found that the jobs created by fish farms are unstable, in some cases undesirable, and are very few in number related to the number of fish produced.
+In fact, the trend in the industry has been to cut jobs to increase “efficiency," and to abandon communities if better sites arise elsewhere.
+Moreover open water fish farms can threaten previously-existing jobs in tourism, recreational fishing and commercial fishing.

 Published on June 06, 2010 - Fact Sheets: Factory fish farming in the ocean, a practice also known as offshore aquaculture, is the mass production of fish in huge, often overcrowded cages in the open water.
 Over the past decade, the fish farming industry, the U.S. Congress and the National Oceanic and Atmospheric Administration (NOAA) have discussed creating a plan for expanding offshore aquaculture to federal waters.
 Proponents of this industry have often boasted that it will lead to increased seafood for our country, or even the world.